Executive Director – Position

 - Maintain a working knowledge of significant developments and trends in the field of not-for-profit leadership, management and fund development.

-In education programs, the Executive Director will:
+In program development/management, the Executive Director will:

 - Work to promote and create innovative, high quality programming and practices that fulfill the organization’s mission.